Anish-Sinha/mouse-ps2-to-usb-interface/README.md

 # Project Summary
 This project is my exploration of the PS/2 interface.
-Through this project I am learning about how the PS/2 protocol worked.
+Through this project I am learning about how the PS/2 protocol worked by reverse engineering it.

 ## Project Goal
 My goal for this project is to receive data being sent from the PS/2 mouse and use an arduino as a way to decode and translate it into commands that control my cursor on my computer, essentially creating a PS/2 to USB interface.
+I also hope to build an intuition as to how communication protocols worked from a practical standpoint and develop personal methodologies for further reverse engineering.

 ## Observations Log
 ### 24 March 2021